arieftb/tb-note-learning/README.md

 - Create notes with title and body content through a dedicated Add Note page
 - View detailed information for individual notes
 - Archive and unarchive notes for better organization
+- Dedicated page for archived notes for better separation of concerns
+- Improved navigation between different sections of the application
 - Search functionality for both active and archived notes
 - Responsive design for various screen sizes
 - Clean architecture implementation with separation of concerns